Animals

 Least ConcernNATURAL HABITAT

-The Dromedary camel roams in arid regions.DIET
+The Dromedary camel roams in arid regions throughout northern Africa, the Arabian

 IN THE WILD – Any vegetation they find